 Patient consent is required for code 99091.
 The 2021 Proposed Rule is also likely to require patient consent for CPT codes 99453, 99454 and 99457 at the time services are provided.
 That consent can be obtained by qualified healthcare professionals or those serving under their auspices.
 CMS has not addressed the issue of a permanent waiver of co-payment for remote patient monitoring.

 Question 8: What type of RPM devices qualify for Medicare purposes?

 The most recent CPT professional code book describes an RPM device as “a medical device as defined by the FDA,” as outlined in section 201(h) of the Federal, Food, Drug and Cosmetic Act.
 It does not mandate that such devices be FDA-cleared or approved.
-CMS states that the device should automatically collect and transmit physiologic data that is to render a diagnosis and prescribe treatment.
+CMS states that the device should automatically collect and transmit physiologic data that is reasonable and necessary to render a diagnosis and prescribe treatment.

 Question 9: How many days per month must the RPM device monitor?

 To bill for CPT codes 99453 and 99454, monitoring must include collection of at least 16 days of data in a 30-day period.
 This applies whether the patient is furnished with one or multiple medical devices.
 Specifically, CPT 99453 can be billed only once per period of care, defined as “beginning when the remote physiologic monitoring service is initiated and ends with attainment of targeted treatment goals.”

 Question 10: What are RPM practice expense codes?